Dargaville Activities You Can’t Miss!

 3. Visit the Kauri Museum

 Dargaville has no lack of museums.
 One of the most popular is the Kauri Museum!
 The Kauri Museum tells the story of pioneers of the kauri forest industry and how they forested the largest trees in New Zealand.
-There’s lots to uncover in the multiple wings and basements of this huge museum.
+There are lots to uncover in the multiple wings and basements of this huge museum.
 See working machinery, step inside a life-size pioneer house, and so much more!
+Learn more about guided tours of the Kauri Museum on Viator and Tripadvisor.

-Location: 45km south of Dargaville just off State Highway 12.
+Location: 45km (28 miles) south of Dargaville just off State Highway 12.
 On Church Road.

 4. Visit the Dargaville Museum